13 B2B Marketing Books To Add To Your Reading List

 2. Renegade Marketing: 12 Steps to Building Unbeatable B2B Brands by Drew Neisser

 If the insight of a single marketing expert can completely transform the way you view your profession, what impact do you think the insight of over 400 would have?
-Drew Neisser interviewed that many top marketers for Renegade Marketing and B2B professionals at all stages of their career will have something to learn from what he found.
-Nessier formulated that what he called the CATS characteristics — courageous, artful, thoughtful, and scientific, were the cornerstones of all great marketers, and his book helps everyone who reads it leverage their CATS qualities into marketing success.
+Drew Neisser interviewed that many top marketers for Renegade Marketing.
+And B2B professionals at all stages of their career will have something to learn from what he found.

-When people think of leaders in your field, industry, or region, there are probably a few names that pop up no matter who you ask — why is that?
+When people think of leaders in your industry, there are probably a few names that pop up no matter who you ask.
+Why is that?
 What makes those people so universally acknowledged?
 That’s the question John Hall asks in Top of Mind.
 He finds that it’s essential to deploy the right content in the right places at the right times.
 His insights can be immediately put into practice by B2B marketers.
-You can leverage your existing marketing skills towards achieving levels of reach you never thought possible.
+You can leverage your existing marketing skills toward achieving levels of reach you never thought possible.

 4. Product-Led SEO: The Why Behind Building Your Organic Growth Strategy by Eli Schwartz

 Marketers who have dabbled in SEO know that it often feels more like witchcraft than science.
 Eli Schwartz is here to demystify it all for you.
-His Product-Led SEO isn’t just a how-to guide that tells you what to do without giving you an explanation; it’s a deep-dive into the fundamentals and logic of SEO.
+Product-Led SEO isn’t just a how-to guide that tells you what to do without giving you an explanation.
+Instead, it’s a deep-dive into the fundamentals and logic of SEO.
 B2B marketers can’t afford to ignore SEO, and Schwartz’s book is the best introduction out there.
 You don’t have to feel as though you’re stumbling through the dark.
 Here are some of the top takeaways: